Shivam Thukral

 Hi!

-I have recently completed my Master of Science degree in Computer Science from the University of British Columbia, where I had the privilege of being supervised by Ian M. Mitchell.
-Prior to my enrollment at UBC, I served as a research fellow at TCS Research and Innovation Labs, where I made contributions to the automation of warehouse robotics under the guidance of Swagat Kumar and Rajesh Sinha.
+I recently completed my Master of Science degree in Computer Science from the University of British Columbia, under the supervision of Ian M. Mitchell.
+Before enrolling at UBC, I was a research fellow at TCS Research and Innovation Labs, where I contributed to the automation of warehouse robotics under the guidance of Swagat Kumar and Rajesh Sinha.
+Additionally, I hold a Bachelor’s degree in Computer Science from IIIT Delhi, where I worked under the supervision of Rahul Purandare and closely collaborated with P.B.
+Sujit.

 Interests